thatvirtualboy/hellothere/_pages/presskit.md

 ### App Features
 • Designed with the latest iOS 16 APIs
 • Auto detect / crop cards when adding from the camera
 • Live Text makes your cards come to life
 • Charts reveal trends and sender data
 • Widgets for your home screen and lock screen
 • Card Details display the card images, who sent it, when it was received, and additional details
 • Hashtags let you sort cards by theme or topic
 • Browse cards by occasion, by sender, or the entire collection by date
 • Search the gallery to easily find cards by keyword
 • Hello There Post enables users to send hand-written letters anywhere in the world
 • Cards and folders are fully editable
-• Easy to maintain *Senders* list.
+• Easy to maintain *Senders* list
 • iCloud Sync & Backup*
 • Privacy as a first class citizen
 • iPad support
 • Face ID / Touch ID*
 • Milestones to celebrate your progress